Withings ScanWatch Nova

 Not for

-Not for serious athletes or smartwatch power users who need built-in GPS, LTE, payment support, third-party apps, voice controls, music controls, or detailed metrics on a large display.
+Not for serious athletes or smartwatch-first users who need built-in GPS, detailed workout analytics, third-party apps, payments, replies, music controls, or a large interactive screen.
+Price-sensitive buyers may also find better feature depth elsewhere.

 Verdict